User Session Recording Technology for Security and Compliance Training Course

 - Grasp the fundamental concepts of security, IT security, and secure coding

-- Learn about web vulnerabilities beyond the OWASP Top Ten and understand how to avoid them
+- Gain knowledge of web vulnerabilities beyond the OWASP Top Ten and learn how to avoid them

-- Gain knowledge of client-side vulnerabilities and secure coding practices
+- Understand client-side vulnerabilities and secure coding practices

-- Develop a practical understanding of cryptography
+- Acquire a practical understanding of cryptography

 - Learn to utilise various PHP security features

-- Identify common coding mistakes and learn how to prevent them
+- Identify typical coding mistakes and learn how to prevent them

-- Stay informed about recent vulnerabilities affecting the PHP framework
+- Stay informed about recent PHP framework vulnerabilities

-- Acquire practical experience in using security testing tools
+- Gain practical experience with security testing tools

 Audience